ortk95/planetmapper/examples/gui_data/README.md

-# Example datasets for use with the PlanetMapper GUI
+# Example dataset for use with the PlanetMapper GUI

+This directory contains an example dataset which can be used to test the PlanetMapper GUI.
+The file [`europa.fits`](europa.fits) contains an observation of Europa taken by the VLT/SPHERE IRDIS instrument ([King et al., 2022](https://doi.org/10.3847/PSJ/ac596d)).

+For more details about the PlanetMapper GUI, see the [documentation page](https://planetmapper.readthedocs.io/en/latest/user_interface.html).

 ## Required kernels

-These example data files require general SPICE kernels to be downloaded (`lsk` and `pck`), along with the `de430.bsp` and `jup365.bsp` kernels.
+This example Europa observation requires general SPICE kernels to be downloaded (`lsk` and `pck`), along with the `de430.bsp` and `jup365.bsp` kernels.
 The following code snippet can be used to download these kernels:

 ```python
 from planetmapper.kernel_downloader import download_urls